What DO you play?

 From the above, I show 3 parties.
 All very very different.
 The first certainly had a harder and more aggressive sound than the others, the second was far more soulful and the last was far more electronic.

 Again… very different to the 3 parties I’ve provided details for above.
-It was a bit more of a challenge with the 1950s, but enjoyable to hear a variety of music that delighted the older guests.
+It was a bit more of a challenge with the 1950s (I’m currently 47 and rarely play much from that era) but enjoyable to hear a variety of music that delighted the older guests.

 I’m unable to answer the question to any level of detail.
 With a huge range of music covering most genres, the ability to work with my clients to craft a unique style to their party makes this a very open question.